jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

 This is how you will know your idev session has begun. **Ensure you see the (myenv) tag before your working directory.
 If you do not, activate your virtual environment again.**

 **Step 8.
-Download Pytorch into our Virtual Environment** To run Multigpu_Torchrun, we will need to install Pytorch and a few critical Torch libraries to support our script's ML training tasks.
+Download Pytorch into our Virtual Environment** To run multigpu_torchrun, we will need to install Pytorch and a few critical Torch libraries to support our script's ML training tasks.
 Run the following pip command inside of your virtual environment to install Pytorch:

 ::